What is a Statement of Use (SOU)?

 How much use is sufficient?

-While there are no bright line tests for determining whether the amount of sales or dollars spent would adequately support the filing of an SOU, certain guidelines and examples of inadequate use are helpful:
+While there are no bright line tests for determining the sufficiency of the amount of sales or dollars spent, certain guidelines are helpful.
+Here are some examples of inadequate use:

-To support an SOU, there must be bona fide use in the ordinary course of trade, which would exclude token use or use made solely to reserve rights in a mark [see TMEP Section 901.02].
+To support an SOU, there must be bona fide use in the ordinary course of trade.
+This would exclude token use or use made solely to reserve rights in a mark [see TMEP Section 901.02].
 Relevant factors for determining bona fide use in the ordinary course of trade include:

 When can the evidence of trademark usage be filed?